morganmueller/Internet-Geographies/README.md

 * **SMALL ASSIGNMENT**
    * Using this week's readings as a starting point - wander around your city/neighborhood/community and identify three public components of networked infrastructure.
-Document the pieces through photography, sketching, 3d scanning etc. Try to reseach the componenets and learn how they are incorporated into the larger networked environment.
-We will disucss our findings in next week's class!
+Document the pieces through photography, sketching, 3d scanning etc. Try to research the components and learn how they are incorporated into the larger networked environment.
+We will discuss our findings in next week's class!

 * **OPTIONAL READING**
     * [Surya Mattu & Ingrid Burrington, "The Physical Internet"](http://networks.land/reference/physical/)